labeveryday/Notes/Linux/README.md

 | Tail                                              | Shows last 10 lines of a file (NOTE: if you want to see more lines `head -20 /etc/file`)
 | Diff                                              | View the difference between two files (diff -u test.cfg test_new.cfg)
 | Chmod                                             | Change file permissions (use ls -l to view file permissions and the chmod u+x test.txt to add execute)
-| Top                                               | Displays real time processor utilization
+| Top / top -o mem                                  | Displays real time processor utilization
 | Htop                                              | Displays real time processor utilization in an easier to read format
 | Ps                                                | Displays real time processor utilization in an easier to read format (more arguments available)
 | Ps aux                                            | Displays an exhaustive list of all running processes by all users